HarryMumford/t9/README.md

 - [x] Build apple-like phone UI
 - [x] Design a display UI
 - [ ] Host on Heroku
-- [ ] Implement Trie solution to filtering words based on prefixes
+- [x] Implement Trie solution to filtering words based on prefixes
+- [x] Create a dictionary reader and import txt file
 - [x] Write more integration tests simulating user clicks
 - [ ] Test actions and reducers
+- [ ] Use frequency of use to order the predicitons